GeekyShiva/Self-Driving-Car/SRS.md

 ### 4.10.2 Functional Response

-The machine learning model alerts the Raspberry Pi of the presence of a STOP sign.
+The computer vision data received post-processing results in alerting the Raspberry Pi of the presence of a STOP sign.
 The Raspberry Pi instructs the Arduino to halt the car's motion.
 The Raspberry Pi waits for a fixed timeout, before instructing the Arduino to accelerate and waits for the next stimulus.

 ## 4.11 Scenario: Encounter GO sign